m-ruiz21/aggie_shell/README.md

 ```

 ### Completing the print() Function ###
 What use is a prompt if we can't print it out?
 In this section, we're going to actually print our custom prompt.
-The format of our prompt will include all of our class variables in the order of
+The format of our prompt will include all of our class variables in the following order:
 ```
 {user_time (day/month time)} {user}: {path}$
 ```